Opinion | D.C.’s police came to the Capitol’s rescue. Its taxpayers still aren’t allowed a vote in Congress.

 Trump said, “Be there, will be wild!”
 They were, and it was.

-Contee said he “was stunned at the tepid response from Department of the Army, which was reluctant to send the D.C.
+Contee said last month that he “was stunned at the tepid response from Department of the Army, which was reluctant to send the D.C.
 National Guard to the Capitol.”

 Let me take a crack at it.
 That likely would have entailed deploying Trump’s Department of the Army against Trump-provoked thugs.
 How does that sound?